 Ozone is most often associated with the ozone level in the stratosphere - where it shields the Earth below from harmful UV radiation.
 When it hovers over close to the ground as smog, however, ozone is harmful to human health and natural ecosystems.

 PM2.5 - or particulate matter - is another unit of measure we talk about often.
-It refers to tiny solid particles or liquid droplets found in the air, including common pollutants such as soot, smoke, dust, and dirt, as well as chemical compounds like sulfates and nitrates.
+It refers to tiny solid particles or liquid droplets found in the air, including common pollutants such as soot, smoke, dust, and dirt, as well as chemical compounds like sulfur dioxide and nitrogen oxides.
 Your body is remarkably good at cleaning the air you inhale before it reaches your lungs and bloodstream.
 PM2.5 particles, though, are so small - you could fit 40 or more across the width of a single strand of hair - that they can sneak past the body’s defenses and damage health over time.

 Knozone Action Days are declared when factors likely to produce high levels of ozone and PM2.5 align - high temperatures, sunny skies, little wind, etc. On these days, air quality can be unhealthy for Indianapolis and Central Indiana residents.
 Everyone should look to reduce their outdoor activity - especially strenuous exercise - on Action Days, but certain groups may be more affected than others.
 These include: